rapid7/ssh-badkeys/README.md

-# ssh-badkeys
+# SSH Bad Keys

-A collection of static SSH keys (public and private) that have made their way into software and hardware products.
+This is a collection of static SSH keys (public and private) that have made their way into software and hardware products.